Armed forces workforce

 1. Main facts and figures

-- for ranks below officer, 8.3% of all service personnel were from an ethnic minority background (other than White ethnic minorities)
+- for ranks below officer, 8.8% of all armed forces personnel were from ethnic minorities, compared with 7.9% in April 2012

 The ethnic categories used in this data